 The Company has incurred losses and negative cash flows from operations since the spinoff from its Former Parent in August 2008.
-As of September 30, 2012, the Company had an accumulated deficit of approximately \$33,389,000 and cash used in operating activities for the three months ended September 30, 2012 and 2011 approximated \$1,290,000 and \$1,228,000, respectively.
+As of December 31, 2012, the Company had an accumulated deficit of approximately \$34,460,000 and cash used in operating activities for the six months ended December 31, 2012 and 2011 approximated \$2,694,000 and \$2,012,000, respectively.
 The Company has historically financed its activities primarily through the sale of common stock and warrants.
-Through September 30, 2012, the Company has dedicated most of its financial resources to investing in its iBioLaunch[TM] platform, advancing intellectual property, product candidate development, and general and administrative activities.
+Through December 31, 2012, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, advancing its intellectual property and general and administrative activities.
+The Company estimates that the cash on hand as of December 31, 2012 of approximately \$2,819,000 will be adequate to fund its operations through the end of the second calendar quarter of 2013.